jhey/phenotypes/guides/11-theming.md

     --focus-color-rgb-values: 0, 128, 0;
 }

-// When using sass, Phenotypes also provides a helper function that makes working
+// When using SASS, Phenotypes also provides a helper function that makes working
 // with exisiting colors easier.
 $green: #008000
 :root {